← Back to Blog

 PERSIST 23 Must-Do unchanged for 90+ days !

-Email alerts when new Must-Do findings appear
+Email alerts on new Must-Do findings

 1. Open /governance/monitoring.
 If you have already run a Copilot Readiness Assessment on this tenant, it shows up as the “baseline run.”

 2. Pick a cadence.
-Weekly, monthly, quarterly.
+Weekly, monthly, quarterly — matched to the tier the client is on.

 MonthOverallNew findingsResolvedMust-Do persistent